 Project de. is my vow to interpret the constant inspiration surrounding me and filter it to design and construct a single garment every month, for the entire year.
-I successfully completed this challenge in 2011, and I am renewing my vow for 2013.
+I successfully completed this challenge in 2011, fell short of this challenge in 2014 and I am renewing my vow for 2014.
 These garments are a labor of love and a direct representation of my musings.

 JUNE GARMENT: Multifunctional Dress